OpenNebula/vOneCloud-docs/docs/source/release_notes/features.rst

 * **Security and Resource Consumption Control**

-  * Resource Quota Management to track and limit computing, storage and networking resource utilization
+  * Resource Quota Management to track and limit computing resource utilization
   * Integration with user management services like LDAP, Active Directory…
   * Fine-grained accounting and monitoring
   * Complete isolated VDCs and organizations